-- (a) Proposed commercial entrances shall aligned with existing curb cuts or existing street features on the opposite side of the street.
-If entrance locations cannot align, then the proposed commercial entrance shall be a minimum distance of three seconds drive time away from any other entrance based upon the posted speed limit. - (b) Proposed commercial entrances shall be a minimum width of twenty (20) feet and a maximum width of thirty (30) feet.
-Driveway width, apron flare and curb radius must meet all Fire Code or LFUCG Division of Fire standards. - (c) A minimum fifteen (15) foot curb radius shall be provided for commercial entrances, shared access points and for any entrance from an arterial street.
-A maximum curb radius of thirty-five (35) feet shall be provided and must be supported by tracking path simulation (e.g. AutoTURN). - (d) Entrance spacing along frontage roads shall meet local road access spacing, with a maximum of two (2) access points. - (e) Proposed commercial entrances shall be a minimum of one hundred (100) feet from any railroad crossing right-of-way. - (f) Entrances shall be aligned with median openings, and have a dedicated left turn lane. - (g) Appropriate storage and taper lengths, pavement markings (including raised pavement markings) for left turn lanes and monolithic median noses shall comply with design standards established by the Traffic Engineering Manual and LFUCG Standard Drawing ###. - (h) No parking spaces shall be permitted to back directly into a public or private street right-of-way.
-Existing parking lots shall be revised to meet current standards when there is a zone change, change of use, or addition make to a principal structure. - (i) When a site is redeveloped, existing entrances shall be removed, replaced or relocated unless they are in compliance with LFUCG Standard Drawing 307 for entrance apron design and width. - (j) Commercial entrances shall be located a minimum of three (3) feet from the property line or more to allow the corresponding apron flare to remain inside the projected property line and be in compliance with LFUCG Standard Drawing 307-1 or 307-2. - (k) Existing damage or damage caused during construction activity to existing right-of-way shall be repaired or replacement in concert with permitted construction activities, per Article 5 of the Zoning Ordinance. - (I) Gated primary entrances for a private street or commercial access point shall be prohibited.
+(b) Proposed commercial entrances, except for right-in/right-out access points, shall be a minimum width of twenty (20) feet and a maximum width of thirty (30) feet, measured at the right-of-way line.

-- (m) Gated entrances for "exit only" or "emergency access only" shall be located a minimum of thirty (3) feet from the curb to ensure vehicles can see the gate before entering.
+- Driveway width, apron flare and curb radius must meet all Fire Code or LFUCG Division of Fire standards. - (c) A minimum fifteen (15) foot curb radius shall be provided for commercial entrances, shared access points and for any entrance from an arterial street.
+A maximum curb radius of thirty-five (35) feet shall be provided and must be supported by tracking path simulation (e.g. AutoTURN). - (d) Entrance spacing along frontage roads shall meet local road access spacing, with a maximum of two (2) access points. - (e) Proposed commercial entrances shall be a minimum of one hundred (100) feet from any at-grade railroad crossing right-of-way. - (f) Where a median exists in the right-of-way, entrances shall be aligned with median openings. - (g) Appropriate storage and taper lengths, pavement markings (including raised pavement markings) for left turn lanes and monolithic median noses shall comply with design standards established by the Traffic Engineering Manual and LFUCG Standard Drawing ###. - (h) No parking spaces shall be permitted to back directly into a public or private street right-of-way.
+Existing parking lots shall be revised to meet current standards when there is a zone change or addition made to a principal structure of more than thirty percent (30%) of the floor area. - (i) When a site is redeveloped, existing entrances shall be removed, replaced or relocated unless they are in compliance with LFUCG Standard Drawing 307 for entrance apron design and width. - (j) Commercial entrances shall be located a minimum of three (3) feet from the property line or more to allow the corresponding apron flare to remain inside the projected property line and be in compliance with LFUCG Standard Drawing 307-1 or 307-2. - (k) Existing damage or damage caused during construction activity to existing right-of-way shall be repaired or replaced in concert with permitted construction activities, per Article 5 of the Zoning Ordinance. - (l) Gated primary entrances for a private street shall be prohibited.
+Gates shall meet the performance and operation guidelines of the Division of Fire and Emergency Services. - (m) Gated access points for "exit only" or "emergency access only" shall be located a minimum of thirty (30) feet from the curb to ensure vehicles can see the gate before entering.
 A "do not enter" sign shall be posted on the gate. - (n) Any proposed modification to existing LFUCG or KYTC signaling equipment must be reviewed and approved by the Division of Traffic Engineering.
 Grade changes adjacent to existing LFUCG signaling equipment will require replacement to current LFUCG Traffic Engineering Standards.